 All entites of the group implement their organizational health and safety tasks in accordance with the current provisions of law.
 These provisions are clear enough to enable a consistent application of the same health and safety rules across the whole Group.
 Entities that are located outside of Poland operate under corresponding rules specific to the country where they were registered.
 [GRI 403-8] The basic occupational health and safety management system resulting from the generally applicable laws covers 100% employees.
 [GRI 403-1] The OHS service at the bank has been established within the structures of the Administration Centre as the Organizational Health and Safety Office.
 It encompasses a number of field teams that support different units of the bank throughout the country in performing the following tasks: periodical occupational risk assessment, analysis of accidents and incidents that have occurred to date and monitoring events that may potentially lead to accidents, ongoing and periodical OHS control in all units of the bank, and conducting training.
 [GRI 403-2] There are no positions in the bank that would be associated with an occupational risk classified as high.
 The main occupational hazards include: falling and hitting against fixed objects, inappropriate lighting, overload of the musculoskeletal system or sight, electrical injury or traffic accidents.
 Due to dominance of mostly office positions in the group's employment structure, the occupational hazards in other entities of the group are consistent with those assessed at the bank.

 [GRI 403-7] Preventive actions taken to improve safety and working conditions at the bank include: support and definition of measures that should be taken in the event of an occurrence of psychological or social hazards such as stress or mobbing, information campaigns concerning ergonomics and safety at work, additional non-mandatory training in first aid and safe driving courses for employees using company cars, vision diagnosis, and provision of personal protective equipment for employees in jobs associated with exposure to external factors.
 [GRI 403-3] All entities of the group have contracts with external medical service providers for providing occupational health services.
 Medical examinations are financed or reimbursed by the employer.
-[GRI 403-10] There were 3 instances of suspected occupational disease reported by former employees of the bank in 2020 (2019: 5).
-One decision was issued to date, whereby the responsible authority concluded there were no grounds for classifying it as a work-related ill health.
+[GRI 403-10] There were 5 instances of suspected occupational disease reported by former employees of the bank in 2021 (2020: 3).
+One decision was issued to date, the ruling authority issued 8 decisions concerning cases reported in prior years, including 6 decisions in which it was concluded that there were no grounds for classifying the illness as a case of work-related ill health, and 2 decisions in which the ruling authority identified the presence of an occupational disease.
 The other proceedings are still pending.

 [GRI 403-6] All entities of the group undertake additional voluntary actions to promote worker's health: free preventive medical check-ups (e.g. an annual health control package, mammography or flu shots), training to promote healthy lifestyles (incl. exercise guidelines for office workers), access to a number of sports and leisure facilities as part of each employee's benefit package, organization of sports teams, competitions and events supporting physical activity of employees and care for the environment, and cyclical health-promoting campaigns.